Pylons/pyramid/docs/narr/project.rst

-See the :term:`PasteDeploy` documentation for more information about other types of things you can put into this ``.ini`` file, such as other applications, :term:`middleware` and alternate servers.
+See the :term:`PasteDeploy` documentation for more information about other types of things you can put into this ``.ini`` file, such as other applications, :term:`middleware` and alternate :term:`WSGI` server implementations.

 .. index::
    single: setup.py